 You Have the Power to Change Your Health…We’re Here to Help

 Thank you for your interest in the Impact Diabetes Prevention Study!
 We know that making lasting changes to our health can be challenging, especially when we try to go it alone.
 As an NIH-funded study offered to OSU employees, this free program is designed to promote weight loss and lower the risk for adult-onset diabetes in individuals with pre-diabetes, who have not yet been diagnosed with diabetes.
+Given the importance of good health during recent times, we are here to support your efforts.
+View our welcome video from the Principle Investigator of the study, Dr. Carla Miller below.

 Welcome video from the study Principal Investigator, Dr. Carla Miller